citrusframework/citrus/src/manual/camel.md

 </testcase>
 ```

 The example test case shows the controlbus access.
+As already mentioned you can explicitly reference a target Camel context with `camel-context="camelContext"`.
+In case no specific context is referenced Citrus will automatically lookup a target Camel context with the default context name "*citrusCamelContext*".

 Camel provides two different ways to specify operations and parameters.
 The first option is the use of an **action** attribute.
 The Camel route id has to be specified as mandatory attribute.
 As a result the controlbus action will be executed on the target route during test runtime.
 This way we can also start and stop Camel routes in a Camel context.

 In case an controlbus operation has a result such as the **status** action we can specify a control result that is compared.
 Citrus will raise validation exceptions when the results differ.
 The second option for executing a controlbus action is the language expression.
 We can use Camel language expressions on the Camel context for accessing a controlbus operation.
 Also here we can define an optional outcome as expected result.